Lightweight Full-Convolutional Siamese Tracker: Experiments

-To better reuse search area features, we examine the effectiveness of replacing the addition operation with the concatenation operation in terms of the tracker's performance, in order to improve the ability to reuse search features.
+To better reuse search area features, this work investigates the performance of the tracker when substituting the concatenation operation for the addition operation.
 Table \ref{tab:table11} presents that the concatenation operation performs better than the addition operation.